danigiri/provashell/README.md

 The following annotations are defined:

 ####	#@BeforeScript
-Runs the function once before any tests are run
+Runs the function once before any tests are run.

 ####	#@AfterScript
-Runs the function once after all tests are run
+Runs the function once after all tests are run.

 ####	#@Before
-Runs the function before each test is run
+Runs the function before each test is run.

 ####	#@After
-Runs the function after each test is run
+Runs the function after each test is run.

+The last function annotated as such is the one used in every case (for instance, if two `@BeforeScript` functions are declared, only the last one will be used.

 ####	#@Test
 Identifies the function as a test and it is run once by provashell, note that